List of Days of Our Lives characters introduced in the 1970s: Kate Winograd

-Dr Kate Winograd, played by Elaine Princi, first appears in July 1977, when she is Head of Anesthesiology at Salem University Hospital.
-Kate befriends main character Dr Bill Horton, and they fall for each other.
+Dr. Kate Winograd, played by Elaine Princi, first appears in July 1977, when she is Head of Anesthesiology at Salem University Hospital.
+Kate befriends main character Dr. Bill Horton, and they fall for each other.
 Bill romances Kate, but she resists his advances.
-Kate departs Salem in February 1978, and returns in 1979, when she has a sexual affair with Dr Neil Curtis.
+Kate departs Salem in February 1978, and returns in 1979, when she has a sexual affair with Dr. Neil Curtis.

 Kate and Bill's friendship begins when Bill, an accomplished surgeon, retrains in Anesthesiology after losing the ability to do surgery, thanks to a gunshot injury to his arm which causes nerve damage and impairs the use of his right hand.
 Bill retrains as an anesthesiologist so he can carry on working in the Operating room, and Kate supervises his re-training.

-Bill clashes with new Chief of Surgery, Dr Walter Griffin, because Bill thinks Griffin does unnecessary surgeries on patients and is "knife-happy".
+Bill clashes with new Chief of Surgery, Dr. Walter Griffin, because Bill thinks Griffin does unnecessary surgeries on patients and is "knife-happy".
 Bill is assigned to the night shift by the Chief of Staff Greg Peters, to avoid clashes with Griffin.
-This puts strain on Bill's marriage with Dr Laura Horton.
+This puts strain on Bill's marriage with Dr. Laura Horton.
 Kate speaks up for Bill, saying the other trainees value him, and persuades Peters to put Bill back on the day shift.

-Bill's brother's neighbour Fred Barton falls downstairs and hits his head, and Bill rushes him into hospital.
-Fred haemorrhages and needs emergency brain-surgery, but the only surgeon available is an inexperienced junior trainee.
+Bill's brother's neighbor Fred Barton falls downstairs and hits his head, and Bill rushes him into hospital.
+Fred hemorrhages and needs emergency brain-surgery, but the only surgeon available is an inexperienced junior trainee.
 The trainee panics in the Operating Room, and walks out.
 Bill has to do the surgery himself and he saves the man's life, with Kate assisting.
 But after the operation Barton is paralyzed from the waist down, and he sues the hospital and Bill and Kate.
 The trainee surgeon covers himself by saying Bill threw him out of the Operating Room; and Kate and Bill are fired from the hospital.

 Both unemployed, and both fighting the suit against them, Bill and Kate spend time with each other, and become close.
 They go for walks, and Bill kisses Kate at Christmas.
 At the same time, Laura's own work commitments have also put a strain on their marriage.
 Unhappy with his relationship with Kate, Laura throws Bill out, and he goes to live at the Salem Inn.
 Although Kate is in love with him, she also won't let Bill stay with her.
 She won't be the "other woman".